Who will take the survey?

 Who can see the results of the survey?

-Once the survey closes on May 31st, reports will be generated so that staff can review their school-level data at the start of the school year.
-The data is reported out at the school level, not at the individual level.
+Once the survey closes on May 25th, The New Teacher Center begins to analyze data and create reports that will be available at the beginning of the school year so that staff can review their school-level data.
+Please note that the data is reported out on the District and school level, not on the individual level.

 If I am an educator who works in more than one building, what do I do regarding the survey?